-At lunch today you will be welcomed by your host and his family to enjoy authentic Turkish home cooking.
-The setting is an original stone house, decorated with Turkish textiles and local Cappadocian rugs.
-This is a wonderful opportunity not only to learn about Turkish cuisine but to experience traditional and genuine Turkish hospitality.
+At lunch today you will have the chance to enjoy a demonstration of authentic Turkish home cooking.
+The setting for lunch is an original stone house, decorated with Turkish textiles and local Cappadocian rugs, to give you a real flavour of traditional Turkish hospitality.